Hybrid Real-Imaginary Time Evolution for Low-Depth Hamiltonian Simulation in Quantum Optimization: Introduction

 To overcome the limitations of both CD driving and standard variational adiabatic evolution, we propose a novel paradigm: a hybrid real-imaginary time adaptive variational quantum dynamics simulation (HAVQDS) algorithm.
 Our key insight is to replace the explicit CD term—which introduces algorithmic and resource overhead—with a hybrid-time evolution strategy.
 HAVQDS leverages AVQDS to perform efficient real-time evolution under the standard adiabatic Hamiltonian and interleaves this with \textit{variational} quantum imaginary-time evolution~\cite{Yuan2019theoryofvariational, mcardle2019variational} steps.
 Crucially, this variational implementation, which can be interpreted as natural gradient descent, provides an effective \textit{filtering} action that exponentially suppresses excited-state components.
 This process is executed by optimizing the parameters of the existing unitary parameterized quantum circuit, requiring no additional quantum gates, auxiliary systems, or non-unitary operations.
 This approach decouples the mechanism of non-adiabatic suppression from the real-time driving Hamiltonian, thereby bypassing the fundamental trade-offs associated with CD driving.

 We demonstrate the efficacy of HAVQDS by applying it to the benchmark SK model.
-Numerical simulations involving up to 14 qubits show that our hybrid method achieves a higher final approximation ratio than conventional adiabatic (AD) and counterdiabatic (CD) digitized strategies.
-It accomplishes this while reducing the required number of CNOT gates by 1–2 orders of magnitude, establishing HAVQDS as a high-fidelity and resource-efficient solution for quantum optimization on near-term devices.
+Numerical simulations involving up to 14 qubits show that our hybrid method achieves a higher final approximation ratio than conventional adiabatic (AD) and counterdiabatic (CD) digitized strategies.It accomplishes this while reducing the required number of CNOT gates by 1–2 orders of magnitude, establishing HAVQDS as a high-fidelity and resource-efficient solution for quantum optimization on near-term devices.
+Crucially, we demonstrate that HAVQDS inherently avoids barren plateaus—maintaining non-vanishing parameter updates across all simulated system sizes—and we provide a detailed analysis of the associated measurement costs, underscoring the practical feasibility of the algorithm for scalable quantum optimization.